valera-rozuvan/heiduc/README.md

 - [youtube-dl](http://rg3.github.io/youtube-dl): a small command-line
 program to download videos from YouTube.com and a few more sites.
+- [FFmpeg](http://www.ffmpeg.org): a complete, cross-platform solution
+to record, convert and stream audio and video.
 - [LAME](http://lame.sourceforge.net): LAME is a high quality MPEG Audio Layer III (MP3) encoder.